 This route was built purely for the scenery, and it doesn’t disappoint.
-Starting east of Portland, Oregon, this roads winds along for 75 miles alongside the Columbia River Gorge, past spectacular waterfalls and moss filled forests.
-Stunning views can be taken in from numerous pull offs along the byway.
+Starting east of Portland, Oregon, this road winds along for 75 miles alongside the Columbia River Gorge, past spectacular waterfalls and moss-filled forests.
+Stunning views can be taken in from numerous pull-offs along the byway.

 This highway climbs two miles above sea level in the San Juan Mountains of Colorado.
-It crosses serval mountain passed above 10,00 feet and twists through long abandoned gold mining operations.
-Keep you fear of heights in check as you drive along this mountain road with no guardrails and steep drop offs.
+It crosses serval mountain passes above 10,00 feet and twists through long abandoned gold mining operations.
+Keep your fear of heights in check as you drive along this mountain road with no guardrails and steep drop-offs.
 Rumor has it that the name of the highway steams from the value of the gold-bearing fill that was used to construct the road.
 Others say it refers to the high cost required to build such a road.
-What ever the origins of the name, no one can dispute those million dollar views.
+Whatever the origins of the name, no one can dispute those million-dollar views.

 For years historic Route 66 has inspired those seeking the great American road trip.
 Stretching from Chicago to Los Angeles, this legendary road follows the path of many who immigrated west.
 While much of the original route has been gobbled up by the modern interstate system, it is still possible to drive some of the more iconic sections.

 The Great River Road (GRR) is a single route that travels the length of the Mississippi River from its headwaters in Minnesota to its outlet in the Gulf of Mexico.
 From Mark Twain to muddy waters, the unexpected hills of Iowa to the Delta of New Orleans, this road trip takes you through the heart of America.